cameraui/sdk/go/docs/api/manager.md

 	    // PublicURL is the externally-reachable, session-less URL the server
 	    // publishes for out-of-band fetchers (push-notification image
 	    // attachments, FCM / APNs payloads, share recipients).
 Shape:
-	    // "<externalUrl>/api/download/<token>" — the token in the URL is the
+	    // "<externalUrl>/api/download/<token>", where the token is the auth.
-	    // auth.
-Empty string when the server has no external URL configured
+	    // Empty string when the server has no external URL configured (LAN-only
-	    // (LAN-only deployments); fall back to URL for in-app callers.
+	    // deployments); fall back to URL for in-app callers.
 	    PublicURL string `msgpack:"publicUrl" json:"publicUrl"`
 	    // ExpiresAt is the unix timestamp (ms) when the token expires.
 	    ExpiresAt int64 `msgpack:"expiresAt" json:"expiresAt"`